 Mean reversion is a mathematical concept which holds that over time statistical measurements return to a long-run normal.
-In investing, mean reversion holds that while a market or an asset may go up and down in the short-term, over time, it returns to its long-term trend.
+In investing, mean reversion holds that while a market or an asset may go up and down in the short-term, over time, it should theoretically return to its long-term trend.

-If traders expect a market to revert to the mean, they can use that expectation to inform their strategy going forward.
+If traders anticipate that a market may revert to the mean, they can use that expectation to inform their strategy going forward.

 Key Points